GitEnricoNeko/srahunter/README.md

 #### `SRA_metadata`:

-This Bash script handles the retrieval of metadata from the NCBI SRA database, splits large input files into manageable chunks, and organizes the fetched data in a final complete table 'SRA_info.txt'.
+This Bash script handles the retrieval of metadata from the NCBI SRA database, splits large input files into manageable chunks, and organizes the fetched data in a final complete table 'SRA_info.csv' and will produce an ninteractive table in the folder SRA_html.

 ##### Main functionality:
 - Really fast retrival exploiting the entrez-direct functionality
 - Collection of all the metadata in a CSV table easy handable by the user to perform further analysis
-- Possibility to convert the table in a HTML interactive table (see html_table_generator.sh)
+- Producing an HTML interactive table with link to SRA, chart summariseing the data, and the possibility of filtering the data

 ##### Options:
 <dl class="docutils">